 - 1. Develop and maintain an evaluation plan for BHCR's programs.
-This may include targeting specific deliverables or sets of deliverables for evaluation and/or monitor them or other deliverables in order to complete HPP requirements for the budget period. - 2.
+This may include targeting specific deliverables or sets of deliverables for evaluation and/or monitoring them or other deliverables in order to complete HPP requirements for the budget period. - 2.
 Alert all Program Managers if there are deliverables in their contracts supporting program evaluation or HPP requirements. - 3.
-Review all scopes of work outcome statements.
+Review all scopes of work goal statements.
 These statements can be incorporated into each deliverable.
 They should describe clearly what the healthcare system or particular sector (e.g., long term care) will have or the change the system will experience. - 4.
+Support development of needs assessments for new sectors joining the NYC HCC or help sectors reassess needs when important events (e.g., COVID-19 response) have occurred. - 5.
 Assist Program Managers in developing quick sheets for their sector that include a brief overview of sector impacts already accomplished, impact level goals for the sector over the next 3 to 5 years and the impact intended by current budget period scopes of work.
-A quick sheet (see Appendix 5.) should be completed by Program Managers in early spring of each year prior to developing the new work plan for HPP and scopes of service for the upcoming budget period. - 5.
-Develop impact statements from work completed by sub-recipients and contractors via their scopes of work during the middle to late summer yearly in order to complete the HPP/BHCR annual report. - Create opportunities for feedback from BHCR Program Managers on evaluation methods and incorporate this feedback in a continuous cycle to streamline processes and increase accuracy and timeliness of measurement and reporting. - 7.
+A quick sheet (see Appendix 5.) should be completed by Program Managers in early spring of each year prior to developing the new work plan for HPP and scopes of service for the upcoming budget period. - 6.
+Develop impact statements from work completed by subrecipients and contractors via their scopes of work or design a deliverable (DAD) deliverables yearly in order to complete the HPP/BHCR annual report. - 7.
+Create opportunities for feedback from BHCR Program Managers on evaluation methods and incorporate this feedback in a continuous cycle to streamline processes and increase accuracy and timeliness of measurement and reporting. - 8.
 Assist Program Managers with adhering to best practices for evaluation by reviewing all data gathering tools including surveys, pre- and post-tests and EEGs and other exercise evaluation tools.
 Evaluation staff need at least one week's notice in order to carry out a thorough review.